Cambodia SIM Card 2026: Complete Guide for Tourists

 Connection Without Borders: Metfone SIM card in Cambodia

-According to OpenSignal, its 4G speeds are offset by extensive coverage, making Metfone attractive to travelers.
+According to OpenSignal, its 5G speeds are offset by extensive coverage, making Metfone attractive to travelers.
 This well-established operator offers excellent, extensive network coverage and competitive rates.

 Cellcard - the fastest mobile network in Cambodia

-Since the introduction of its 4G network in 2015, Cellcard has continued to strengthen its position and quickly became the fastest 4G network in Cambodia.
+Since the introduction of its 5G network in 2026, Cellcard has continued to strengthen its position and quickly became the fastest 5G network in Cambodia.

 Their cell towers now cover more than 80% of the country, offering attractive deals for residents and travelers alike.
-They have recently won awards for their speed and seem destined to become the leading force among Cambodia's mobile networks.
+They have recently won awards for their speed.

 Smart is not only a popular mobile operator, but it is also recognized as the leading budget operator in Cambodia.
 Since 2021, Smart has expanded its 4G network coverage in various provinces in Cambodia by adding more than 300 new base stations.

 These additional locations have significantly improved Smart's 4G LTE network coverage, as well as the overall user experience.
-It operates on 3G, 3.75G, and 4G/LTE networks, and they are actively developing 5G in Cambodia.
+It operates on 3G, 3.75G, and 4G/LTE, 5G networks, and they are actively developing 5G in Cambodia.

 Connected Intelligence: Smart SIM Card